BieAnimaton/Volume-Calculator/README.md

 # Volume Calculator

-This is project of a Volume Calculator about same.
+This is project of a Volume Calculator.

 ## Notes :books:
 - C programming to train skills.